Social Impact Loans

 Martha’s Vineyard is in the midst of a housing crisis, impacting not only the people and families who are struggling to afford to live here, but also all of us who are part of the Vineyard economy and who value the diversity and character of our island.

 The short-term Make It Happen Fund and long-term MV Future Financing engage socially responsible community members and foundations in the Island Housing Trust’s mission of creating housing affordability so that our island communities can thrive.
-Both of these impact loans help IHT reduce its cost of development and management capital, supporting the creation of affordable housing for people that help sustain our community and economy.
+Both of these low interest, social impact loans help IHT reduce the cost of development and management capital.

 Please contact Christopher Anderson, Development Director, at [email protected] and 508-693-1117x 3 for more information.